gctroise/QBtoWEIS-CM/README.md

 ## Instructions for Running Simulations/Optimizations with QBlade

-   Before running simulations or optimizations using QBalde within WEIS, you must configure the paths to the necessary shared library files (.dll for Windows or .so for Linux/WSL2) within the `modeling_options.yaml` file of your WEIS problem.
+   Before running simulations or optimizations using QBlade within WEIS, you must configure the paths to the necessary shared library files (.dll for Windows or .so for Linux/WSL2) within the `modeling_options.yaml` file of your WEIS problem.
 For example: `qb_examples\00_run_test\modeling_options.yaml`.

 ### **Linux/WSL2**
    Specify both `path2qb_libs` and `path2qb_dll` as shown below: